Jweaver74/Javascript_Password-_Generator/README.md

 W3 schools- All the info they provide and terminoligy to help define the correct path ways.

 Google- Correct responses for every time i googled a word for help.

+AskBCS learning Assistant - Helping with the if statements so that the password would contain the proper characters.